-Christie Lynn Pratt MA, DHSc
+Christie Lynn Pratt, MA, DHSc

 Advances in early detection and the development of new treatment options such as targeted combination therapies and immunotherapies have increased survival rates for lung cancer patients over the last decade.
-However, many of these advances have associated side effects that can present during the course of the disease and even after active treatment.
-It is important to address the longitudinal effects of treatment and recognize the need for supportive care interventions for patients.
+However, many of these advances have associated known side effects that can present during the course of the disease and even after active treatment.
+It is important to address the longitudinal effects of treatment and recognize the need for and value of early supportive care interventions for patients.
 Many treatment options available in standard care or clinical trials are accompanied by known side effects.
 Advances in supportive care have changed the cancer experience for many patients.
 Supportive care is a valuable part of the success of treatment and helps to provide positive outcomes.
 As a result, practitioners are better prepared to address and prevent cancer-related symptoms.

 Supportive care is a term that refers to treatment that aims to decrease or eliminate symptoms associated with cancer.
 The goal is to maximize comfort, minimize suffering, and ensure the highest quality of life.
-Supportive care focuses on treating cancer-related symptoms, preventing and managing treatment-related side effects, recognizing and supporting psychosocial distress, and helping to develop strategies for improving quality of life.1 Comprehensive supportive care may address symptoms that occur at diagnosis and during or after treatment.
+Supportive care focuses on treating the cancer-related symptoms, preventing and managing treatment-related side effects, recognizing and supporting psychosocial distress, and helping to develop strategies for improving quality of life.1 Comprehensive supportive care may address symptoms that occur at diagnosis and during or after treatment.

 Asking these questions can help in the decision about treatment and better prepare the patient to recognize and handle when side effect occurs.
 While the side effect profiles for the standard of care treatment regimens are well documented, the side effect profiles for clinical research trials may be less known, and depending on the phase of the trial, side effects may be unknown.
 When participating in a clinical trial, it is of great importance to learn about the side effects that previous patients have experienced while on the experimental regimen.
 It is also important to also accurately document and report any side effects you may experience while on a trial.
 Preparing for making a treatment decision is an important time for patients to relay their value system to the healthcare team.
 Some patients value their physical appearance, and the loss of hair during treatment would have a major negative effect on their self-image and social activity level.
 If hair loss is important to you, the clinician may be able to discuss some treatment options with minimal or no hair loss.

 Communication is a vital part of symptom management.
 Symptom documentation in a journal is an excellent way for patients to participate in their care and should be an integral part of the cancer experience.
-Documenting the onset of new symptoms and being able to communicate this information effectively can have a major effect on the success of treatment (Figure 1).
-Daily symptom tracking, especially while receiving treatment, helps patients identify any changes in their physical, psychological, and emotional health.
+Documenting the onset of new symptoms and being able to communicate this information effectively can have a major effect on the success of treatment.
+(Figure 1) Daily symptom tracking, especially while receiving treatment, helps patients identify any changes in their physical, psychological, and emotional health.
 Maintaining this crucial information can help assess and manage the supportive care needs of the patient.
 The ability to reference and chart the progress of specific issues enables the patient to have an open dialogue with the team.
 Furthermore, keeping a journal is important in self-help strategies.
 When managing fatigue, a patient can refer to the journal and identify periods during the day of both high and low energy, and then try to accomplish essential tasks during periods of high energy.

 In this chapter, we focus on the physical and psychosocial symptoms associated with lung cancer and identify supportive care strategies to improve quality of life.
 Information provided can help patients be aware of potential symptoms and recognize the early onset of symptoms.
 Patients can better tolerate treatment by working quickly to address any symptoms.
 The goal is open communication about any symptoms or changes in function to ensure the best quality of life and active participation in decisions during and after treatment.